dataanalysis3/datan3_2019/README.md

 - Assignment 4: 12 March, 5pm
 - Assignment 5: 26 March, 5pm

+Please see the list of Github repositories with the assignments here: https://github.com/dataanalysis3/datan3_2019/blob/master/assignments.md

 The marking criteria for statistical assignments are correctness of your code and of substantive interpretations (where applicable).

 The 3-week turnaround rule applies to statistical assignments, but my goal is to mark them and give you feedback within one week from submission.